knokko/fixie/docs/config.md

 can divide instances of this spin class by a *duration* to obtain an instance of the angular acceleration class.

+### displacement
+The optional displacement class that should be linked to this spin class.

+### speed
+The optional speed class that should be linked to this spin class.
+When both a *displacement* and *speed* are specified, the spin class will get a `toSpeed(radius)` method that will convert the spin for a ball with the given `radius` to a *speed*.

+Consider an example spin of 90 degrees per second and an example circle with a circumference of 5 meters (and thus a radius of 2.5/PI meters).
+Executing `90.degps.toSpeed((2.5 / PI).m)` would yield a speed of 1.25 meters per second.

 ### createNumberExtensions
 Whether extension functions should be generated on primitive integer types and floating-point types.
 If you enable this,